ying-teaching/python/5-functions/function-concepts.md

     ...

-# define a function: two parameters, no retrun value
+# define a function: two parameters, no retrun statement
+# returns None as default value
 def function_name2(parameter1, parameter2):
     """Document for this function."""
     statement